SumoLogic/sumologic-documentation/docs/reuse/apps/app-update.md

 See our [**Release Notes** changelog](/release-notes-service) for new updates in the app.
 :::

-To version down the app, do the following:
+To revert the app to a previous version, do the following:

 1. Select **App Catalog**.
 1. In the **Search Apps** field, search for and then select your app.